Bernie Sanders, U.S. Rep Cummings seek info on Ariad leukemia drug

 Iclusig generated sales of $65.3 million in the second quarter.

-The company's pricing strategy came under scrutiny after the TheStreet reported earlier this month that the company had raised the price of the drug. (bit.ly/2dcBAmg)
+The company's pricing strategy came under scrutiny after TheStreet reported this month that the company had raised the price of the drug. (bit.ly/2dcBAmg)

 “In the interest of patients and taxpayers, we are interested in learning more about the impact that the escalating price and restrictions on product availability have had,” Sanders and Cummings, a Maryland Democrat, said in the letter.

+“Ariad has invested more than $1.3 billion in R&D and accumulated losses of approximately $1.4 billion since the company was founded, which have not been recovered,” Ariad said in a statement.

+The company’s shares, which fell as much as 7 percent on Thursday, recovered most of the losses to close at $10.78.

-Criticism of Ariad, led by Chief Executive Paris Panayiotopoulos, comes at a time when Mylan NV is being lambasted by consumers and lawmakers for raising prices on its lifesaving EpiPen six-fold to over $600 for a package of two in less than a decade.
+Criticism of Ariad comes at a time when Mylan NV is being lambasted by consumers and lawmakers for raising prices of its lifesaving EpiPen six-fold to over $600 for a package of two in less than a decade.

 Mylan said earlier this month it would pay $465 million to settle questions over whether it underpaid U.S. government healthcare programs by misclassifying the EpiPen anti-allergy drug delivery device.